ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2_lab003.md

 {% endhighlight %}

 ### Create a Timer to Read the Sensor Values
 Next you will create a timer to read the data from the photoresistor and set the state of the LED.
-To do this, in the _MainPage()_ constructor, replace <code>// TODO: Read sensors every 25ms and refresh the UI</code> with <code>readSensorTimer = new Timer(this.SensorTimer_Tick, null, 0, 25);</code>.
+To do this, in the _MainPage()_ constructor, replace <code>// TODO: Read sensors every 25ms and refresh the UI</code> with:

+{% highlight csharp %}
+readSensorTimer = new Timer(this.SensorTimer_Tick, null, 0, 25);
+{% endhighlight %}

 Use the Visual Studio Lightbulb feature to add an event handler for __SensorTimer\_Tick__.

 {% highlight csharp %}
 private void SensorTimer_Tick(object state)